 Locals, tourists and recent immigrants – count the number of accents you catch as you stroll here – throng the eateries and shops of...

 Inside BC Place Stadium, this small but perfectly formed attraction showcases top BC athletes, both amateur and professional, with...

 This intimate, low-ceilinged indie space tucked underneath the back of the Queen Elizabeth Theatre books inventive local acts that mix...

-You'll have spotted the lunchtime line-ups at the Japadog hotdog stands around town, but a storefront was also opened in 2010 by the...
+You'll have spotted the lunchtime line-ups at the Japadog hotdog stands around town, but this was their first storefront, opening back...

 350 W Georgia St · interesting places nearby